 Application and Registration Deadline.

-To apply for the course please fill this REGISTRATION FORM as soon as possible and before September 3rd, 2021.
-Successful applicants will be notified by September 7th, 2021.
+To apply for the course please fill this REGISTRATION FORM as soon as possible.
 Space is limited.
 Please do not make travel arrangements before you have received your registration confirmation.

 The course will be organized according to the current COVID 19 circumstances and Bulgarian national health requirements.